Kim Nak-hyeon: Professional career

 The Elephants were sold to a new owner and moved to Daegu to become Daegu KOGAS Pegasus ahead of the 2021–22 season.
 With veteran players and new signings struggling with injuries or underperforming, Kim stepped up as the team's first option guard and was a major contributor to them beating Changwon LG Sakers in a tight battle for sixth place, the final spot for the playoffs.
 In January, KOGAS had been in 8th place but won eight of their last eleven games.
 He was named Round MVP of the sixth round, having posted a field goal percentage of 47.8% and averaged 14.6 points and 7.4 assists in the 9 games.

 On May 16, 2022, Kim enlisted for mandatory military service and was assigned to the Korea Armed Forces Athletic Corps' Sangmu basketball team.
-He is scheduled to be discharged in November 2023.
+He was discharged on November 15, 2023.

+Kim struggled with knee problems and it affected his performance during the 2023-24 season.
+Daegu failed to qualify for the playoffs, finishing in 7th place.
+His poor form and injury struggles continued into the first half of the 2024-25 season and Jeong Seong-woo and SJ Belangel became the preferred the backcourt pairing.
+During the playoffs, he was injured in Game 2 of the quarterfinals against Suwon KT Sonicboom and ruled out for the rest of the series.
+His injury compounded Daegu's injury woes to key players, including their foreign players, and KT eventually won the series 3-2.

+Kim became a free agent and was widely expected to renew his contract as he was a fan favorite and the second longest-serving player on the team following one-club man Lim Jun-su's retirement.
+In May, it was announced that he had signed a five-year contract with Seoul SK Knights to replace Kim Sun-hyung, who had signed with KT.

 National team career

 Kim was called up to the youth teams for the 2011 U-16 Asia Championship and the 2012 U-17 World Championship.

 Kim was named in the squad list for the 2018 Asian Games and sent to the 3x3 team, clinching a silver medal.
 During the final against China, South Korea were initially ahead but Kim had fouled Huang Wenwei with 4.4 seconds left and Huang scored both free throws.